IOS

 File Commands and their Usage in Cisco IOS

-Similar to a Windows or Linux operating systems, the Cisco IOS is rooted in Unix and has its own list of commands to manipulate files.
+Post Views: 17,942 Similar to a Windows or Linux operating systems that have a command line or terminal commands to manipulate files, the Cisco IOS (though rooted in Unix) and has its own list of commands to manipulate files.
 These commands are very similar to DOS/Windows commands.
-Files could be your IOS router operating system executable, configuration file(s), or other type of IOS file.
-Knowing these file commands is
+Files could be your IOS router operating system

 File Commands and their Usage in Cisco IOS Read More »